krzemienski/awesome-from-stars/README.md

 * [huggingface/chat-ui](https://github.com/huggingface/chat-ui): Open source codebase powering the HuggingChat app
 * [peterw/Chat-with-Github-Repo](https://github.com/peterw/Chat-with-Github-Repo): This repository contains two Python scripts that demonstrate how to create a chatbot using Streamlit, OpenAI GPT-3.5-turbo, and Activeloop's Deep Lake.
 * [tobuya/chat_gpt_ui](https://github.com/tobuya/chat_gpt_ui): ChapGPT ui is a powerful app that allows one to harness the power of advanced machine learning algorithms to create intelligent application that can answer questions, translate text, convert code from one language to another and more.
 It's built using React and ChatGPT's own APIs
-* [sunner/ChatALL](https://github.com/sunner/ChatALL):  Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
+* [ai-shifu/ChatALL](https://github.com/ai-shifu/ChatALL):  Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
 * [ivanfioravanti/chatbot-ollama](https://github.com/ivanfioravanti/chatbot-ollama): Chatbot Ollama is an open source chat UI for Ollama.
-* [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui): AI chat for every model.
+* [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui): Come join the best place on the internet to learn AI skills.
+Use code "chatbotui" for an extra 20% off.
-* [mckaywrigley/chatbot-ui-lite](https://github.com/mckaywrigley/chatbot-ui-lite): A simple chatbot starter kit for OpenAI's chat model using Next.js, TypeScript, and Tailwind CSS.
+* [mckaywrigley/chatbot-ui-lite](https://github.com/mckaywrigley/chatbot-ui-lite): Come join the best place on the internet to learn AI skills.
+Use code "chatbotuilite" for an extra 20% off.
 * [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox): User-friendly Desktop Client App for AI Models/LLMs (GPT, Claude, Gemini, Ollama...)
 * [guangzhengli/ChatFiles](https://github.com/guangzhengli/ChatFiles): Document Chatbot — multiple files.
 Powered by GPT / Embedding.
 * [HemulGM/ChatGPT](https://github.com/HemulGM/ChatGPT): ChatGPT Native Application (Windows, Mac, Android, iOS, and Linux)